garvit3835/product-docs-feature/how-to-guides/databases/xata.md

 ### Step 1: Creating the API Key

-First you need to get the API access key so that we can connect to the database:
+First, you need to get the API access key so that we can connect to the Database:

 1. Go to **[Xata Account Settings](https://app.xata.io/settings)**.
 2. In the **Personal API keys** section, click on **Add a key** and enter the name of the key.